louisahouser/CSC325/documentation/CD_Pipeline.md

 A Continuous Integration/Continuous Delivery (CI/CD) pipeline is a set of automated processes that enable developers to deliver software updates more frequently and securely.

-There are typically six components to a CI/CD pipeline:

-* Source Control Management (SCM)
-* Automated Testing
-* Artifact Repository
-* Deployment Automation
-* Monitoring and Feedback

 This manual will talk about these components more as it progresses.

 There are generally three main stages to a CI/CD pipelines: Build, Test, Deploy.
 However, you may see some companies split them into five or more steps as seen below, depending on the use they want from their pipeline.